iron-fish/website/docs/onboarding/cli.md

 #### miners:start
 Starts a miner and subscribe to new blocks for the node.
 The node has to be synced with the network for the miner to start mining.

 **Note:** A valid graffiti is required in order to get credit for mining blocks in the incentivized testnet.
 Sign up for the incentivized testnet [here](https://testnet.ironfish.network/signup).
+Then run the [testnet](cli.md#testnet-1) command to set up your node's graffiti.

 ```sh
 ironfish miners:start